 Buy some pearls! 🙂

-Apparently the City of Pearls doesn’t like to let its visitors go without some pretty shining beads in their pockets 🙂 After we successfully left the Charminar area without buying anything, our encounters with pearl sellers were not over.
-On the way to the railway station the rickshaw driver suddenly stopped and asked us to enter some jewelry shop “just for a few minutes”.
-The owners of these shops pay auto drivers a commission for bringing tourists, I understand, but I still hate it when they do this, because I definitely know that I won’t buy any sarees, carpets or golden necklaces.
-It’s only waste of time for me and equal waste of efforts for the business owners.
+Apparently, the City of Pearls doesn’t like to let its visitors go without some pretty shining beads in their pockets 🙂 After we successfully left the Charminar area without buying anything, our encounters with pearl sellers were not over.
+On the way to the railway station, the rickshaw driver suddenly stopped and asked us to enter some jewelry shop “just for a few minutes”.
+The owners of these shops pay auto drivers a commission for bringing tourists, I understand, but I still hate it when they do this – I know for sure that I won’t buy any sarees, carpets or golden necklaces.
+It’s only a waste of my time and equal waste of business owners’ efforts.
 So, my mom and mother-in-law went in, and I stayed outside waiting for them.
 To my surprise, they took really long, and when I entered the shop, my mother-in-law was actually buying a couple of pearl earrings and a necklace.
-It was pretty and reasonable priced (I guess) – around $12 for everything.
+It was pretty and reasonably priced (I guess) – around $12 for everything.